Internal Transit System

 Movement becomes clearer here.
 Living with it happens elsewhere.

-Transit helps make movement more readable.
+Transit helps movement remain readable.

 It does not need to become something you manage.